Ananias son of Nedebeus: Biblical account

-Barker commented "It is not evident how it was that Paul failed to know the thing that he said he did not know - whether this were that Ananias was the high priest, or whether it were that it was Ananias who uttered the command to smite him on the mouth".
-Gill identified Joshua ben Gamla (fl. c.64–65 CE) as the reigning high priest during Paul's trial, for one possible explanation of the latter's remark.
+P.C.
+Barker comments "It is not evident how it was that Paul failed to know the thing that he said he did not know—whether this were that Ananias was the high priest, or whether it were that it was Ananias who uttered the command to smite him on the mouth".
+Theologian John Gill identifies Joshua ben Gamla as the high priest during the trial, for one possible explanation of Paul's remark.

 Quadratus, governor of Syria, accused Ananias of being responsible for acts of violence.
-Ananias was sent to Rome for trial (52 CE), but was acquitted by the emperor Claudius.
-He continued to officiate as high priest until 58 CE.
+Ananias was sent to Rome for trial in 52 but was acquitted by the emperor Claudius.
+He continued to officiate as high priest until 58.
 Being a friend of the Romans, Ananias was murdered by the people at the beginning of the First Jewish-Roman War.
 His son Eliezar ben Hanania was one of the leaders of the Great Revolt of Judea.